devmc-ee/devmcee-booking/README.md

+# Booking form
 This app is a booking form of a thai massage salon.
+It allows to select a number of services and their options, select avaialble date and time for an appointment, enter contact details (incl. another person name, if booking is for another person), and selecting payment options.
+The final step is reviewing the booking details and confirmation.

-It is build with **React.js** by using the hooks technique.
+The app is built with **React.js** by using the hooks technique.
 The forms are build mostly with [Formik](https://formik.org/docs/overview) library.
  The design and form visual interactions are provided with [Material-UI](https://material-ui.com/) React library.
 Form validation is build (mostly) with [Yup](https://github.com/jquense/yup) validationSchemas,